Gilandel/utils-old/utils-commons/README.md

 - CollectionUtils2: Add missing transform methods (in complement of CollectionUtils provided by Apache Team),
 - Comparators: Basics comparators (Byte, Short, Long, Float, Double, BigInteger BigDecimal, Char, String, Date, Calendar, Duration, Instant, OffsetTime, OffsetDateTime, LocalTime, LocalDateTime, ZonedDateTime) and Maven version comparator,
 - DateUtils: Extend DateUtils from Apache project, add methods to get date if null, getDate wrapper to secure date transfer and between to calculate time between dates,
+- Default: A class like Optional, but if a null value is set or is defined as empty, this method returns the default value,
 - EnumChar: A list of ASCII characters and others with their unicode and HTML version,
 - EnumUtils: Extend EnumUtils from Apache project, add methods to get null if empty name is used (to avoid exception)
 - HexUtils: To convert hexadecimal in bytes,